Name/Title

 Digital photos and documents from the 2010 SDHS museum exhibit "A Place Called Ox-Bow."

-CD with photos of the exhibit, docent orientation, construction, ceramic sculptures by Saugatuck High School art students for the garden and the opening party.Context
+Seven CDs with photos of the exhibit, docent orientation, construction, ceramic sculptures by Saugatuck High School art students for the garden and the opening party, exhibit graphic panels and photo-pools used to select exhibit images.Context

 The first exhibition of the history of America’s longest existing art colony/school.
 The Ox-Bow Summer School at Saugatuck was founded by rebellious artists from